-Even if the weather outside is frightful, there are plenty of ways to stay fit this winter.
+Even if the weather outside is frightful, there are plenty of ways to stay fit this fall and winter.
 Proven benefits of exercise include: stress reduction, better sleep, and something about holiday treats.

 Join a Walking or Running Club